-Research results and underlying data: a fully open access policy tionalized in our project selection process) is that authors archive the document, report, presentation, article or chapter following the rules of their institutions, in their self-archiving place, and authorise RISIS to upload them in OpenAire (see below).
+Research results and underlying data: a fully open access policy

+All research results are publishable (this is a condition for accessing RISIS datasets).
+They are listed in the project website.
+The principle (which will be inscribed in the new version of the code of conduct and operationalized in our project selection process) is that authors archive the document, report, presentation, article or chapter following the rules of their institutions, in their self-archiving place, and authorise RISIS to upload them in OpenAire (see below).
 For articles, we follow the 'green' model, and ask that a preliminary version is accessible in open archives.